arnaudleclerc/AzureMapsControl.Components/README.md

         }
 ```

 It also needs to fetch the token to send to the requests of the atlas library.
-For that, you have to override the `window.azureMapsControl.extensions.getTokenCallback` method on your application after referencing `azure-maps-control.js` and resolve the token in it.
+For that, you have to override the `azureMapsControl.Extensions.getTokenCallback` method on your application after referencing `azure-maps-control.min.js` and resolve the token in it.
 For example :

 ```
 @page "/"